 The currently active configuration profile number and name is displayed at the left of the footer.
 You can also switch between configuration profiles there.
-Please read the Notes on configuration profiles section for more information about configuration profile switching.
+Please see the Notes on configuration profiles section for more information about configuration profile switching.

-The openSPOT3's status is displayed at the middle of the footer.
+The openSPOT4's current status is displayed at the middle of the footer.